-The Site Plan Review and Appearance Board (SPRAB) reviewed the proposed LDR amendments at its meeting of April 28, 2021; the Board's support will be reported at the HPB meeting.
+The Site Plan Review and Appearance Board (SPRAB) reviewed the proposed LDR amendments at its meeting of April 28, 2021, and the Board was generally supportive of the ordinance.
+Concerns were expressed regarding the added expense to single-family residences and smaller development; the need for incentives or benefits; and the change from LEED Silver to Gold level certification.